-In summary, iodine is an essential nutrient to support overall health and wellbeing.
+BOTTOM LINE: Iodine is one of the body’s vital nutrients.
 However, it’s about balanced intake as too much iodine can be detrimental.
 If you plan to take a thyroid supplement that contains iodine you should speak to your healthcare practitioner so you can discuss your specific nutritional needs.

 Braun L, Cohen M. Herbs and natural supplements: an evidence-based guide, 3rd ed.
 Iodine Monograph.
 Page 614-622.
 Churchill Livingstone.
 2007.